kammitama5/DataGraphs/README.md

 ## Includes code I wrote for specific assignments

-- General Assignments; larger project will be in another repo
+- General Assignments; larger projects will be in another repo.
+  These are from two courses mainly:
+  - Coursera Python Data Analysis and
+  - Udacity's Data Analyst Nanodegree.

 ## Set Up
 - Local is set up as standard